 The Resource tree appears in the Tree pane when a blue tab is selected.
-It displays a hierarchal view of monitored resources and their status.
+It displays a hierarchical view of monitored resources and their status.
 The Resource tree is automatically refreshed at regular intervals.

-Resource Tree Each item in the Resource tree is associated with an icon that indicates the current status of the monitored hardware resource: GREEN: no problem ORANGE: a warning event has been sent by the resource • RED: a critical event has been sent by the resource A: Global status icon The Global status icon is located on the root node and allows you to check all monitored resources at a glance: • Green: all monitored resources are operating correctly • Orange: at least one monitored resource has sent a warning event Red: at least one monitored resource has sent a critical The Group status icon allows you to check all the B: Group status icon monitored resources in the group at a glance: Green: all resources in the monitored group are operating correctly Orange: at least one resource in the monitored group has sent a warning event Red: at least one resource in the monitored group has sent a critical event The Resource status icon indicates the current status of the C: Resource status icon selected resource.
-D: Check box A check box is associated with each item in the Resource tree, allowing you to select the resource(s) for which you want to perform the action displayed in the Work pane
+Resource Tree Each item in the Resource tree is associated with an icon that indicates the current status of the monitored hardware resource: GREEN: no significant events or event status is: Concluded BEIGE: at least one Warning event and event status is: In review ORANGE: at least one Warning event and event status is: Received • PINK: at least one Critical event and event status is: In review • RED: at least one Critical event and event status is: Received A: Global status icon The Global status icon is located on the root node and allows y to check all monitored resources at a glance: GREEN: all monitored resources are operating correctly BEIGE: at least one monitored resource has se event and event status is In review nt a w arning ORANGE: at least one monitored resource has event and event status is Received s sent a warning PINK: at least one monitored resource has sen and event status is In review t a critical event RED: at least one monitored resource has sent and event status is Received a critical event B: Group status icon The Group status icon allows you to check all the monitored resources in the group at a glance: GREEN: all resources in the monitored group are operating correctly BEIGE: at least one resource in the monitored group had warning event and event status is In review.
+ORANGE: at least one resource in the monitored group has sent a warning event and event status is Received PINK: at least one resource in the monitored group has sent a critical event and event status is In review RED: at least one resource in the monitored group has sent a critical event and event status is Received C: Resource status icor The Resource status icon indicates the current status of the selected monitored resource.
+D: Check box A check box is associated with each item in the Resource tree, allowing you to select the resource(s) for which you want to perform the action displayed in the Work pane (blue tab only).